dotnet/runtime/src/clr/Documentation/botr/clr-abi.md

 2. For JIT64/AMD64 only: Next for non-IL stubs, the InlinedCallFrame is 'pushed' by setting `Thread->m_pFrame` to point to the InlinedCallFrame (recall that the per-frame initialization already set `InlinedCallFrame->m_pNext` to point to the previous top).
 For IL stubs this step is accomplished in the per-frame initialization.
 3. The Frame is made active by setting `InlinedCallFrame->m_pCallerReturnAddress`.
 4. The code then toggles the GC mode by setting `Thread->m_fPreemptiveGCDisabled = 0`.
 5. Starting now, no GC pointers may be live in registers.
+RyuJit LSRA meets this requirement by adding special refPositon `RefTypeKillGCRefs` before unmanaged calls and special helpers.
 6. Then comes the actual call/PInvoke.
 7. The GC mode is set back by setting `Thread->m_fPreemptiveGCDisabled = 1`.
 8. Then we check to see if `g_TrapReturningThreads` is set (non-zero).
 If it is, we call `CORINFO_HELP_STOP_FOR_GC`.